 Q: “I need to know one thing about self esteem that in what age period it develops in children?”

 Actually self esteem begins to develop from the moment a baby can start to understand what a parent is saying to him or her and the expression on the faces of parents in response to the behaviour of the baby.
 This begins even before the baby can talk and the value of praise or encouragement from the parent is crucial in forming self esteem in the young child as it grows.

 Q: “I think I have many problems in my personality, which are needed to be corrected.
 I just started using your course on self confidence.
 I have problem talking to people, especially girls, I feel like a complete loser, whereas my classmates have no problems talking to people & they really enjoy every moment of their lives.
 I am in a constant fear that I will make a fool out of myself…”

 I experienced many of the problems you talk about and you are not alone.
 You are correct about the importance of examples like your parents but you cannot blame them for being who they are.
 You need to learn the social skills you need by experience and this will mean being brave.

 There are many reasons for low self esteem and I accept what you say that it causes a poor attitude.
 It works two ways and both attitude and low self esteem feed off each other.
 We all have attitude problems at times correct and all of us have times of low self esteem.
 Your childhood has hurt you but it is time for you to do something for yourself and begin helping yourself.
-My e-book "Self Esteem Secrets" offers a lot of help and advice about attitude and would really help you to improve it and your level of self esteem.
+My audio “A More Confident You” offers a lot of help and advice about attitude and would really help you to improve your level of self esteem.

 Q: “My question is how to be a decisive decision maker?
 What is exactly mean by leadership?
 How can we improve our leadership skill? what should we do?”